fireeye/OpenIOC_1.1/README.md

     false           yes     yes     yes     yes     yes      yes   yes
     ```

-1.1 The case sensitivity a regular expression match, where `IndicatorItem/@condition='matches'`, should be determined by the `IndicatorItem/@preserve-case` term.
+1. The case sensitivity of a regular expression match, where `IndicatorItem/@condition='matches'`, should be determined by the `IndicatorItem/@preserve-case` term.

+1. By default, the `IndicatorItem/@preserve-case` attribute should be set to 'false' when creating a IndicatorItem.